-I am sure you must have seen pictures of the Pink Street on Instagram.
+I am sure you must have seen pictures of Pink Street on Instagram.
 The Pink Street is located on Rua Nova do Carvalho – in the Cais do Sodré neighborhood.
 This area was the meeting place of sailors and prostitutes, hence why it was once the “Red Light District”.

-Today there is a strip of street/lanes that painted in pink and there are tons of restaurants and street cafes nearby.
+Today there is a strip of street/lanes painted in pink and there are tons of restaurants and street cafes nearby.
 The famed Time Out Market is also located nearby and is perfect for your dinner tonight.

 Day 3 of Lisbon 3 day Itinerary: Day trip to Sintra and Cascais – Palaces and Beaches

 One way to enrich the experience of a new city is to take day trips.
 And to tour Lisbon in 3 days, allot the last day to exploring Sintra and other nearby areas.
 Sintra is known for the popular Moorish castle and Pena Palace.
 But Sintra is just one of the options.

 Here are some Lisbon day trip ideas for your 3rd day, with distance